vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 vpcs  = ["management", "workload", "<ADDITIONAL VPC>"]
 ```

-You can get more specific after you use this method.
+You can get more specific after using this method.
 Running the Terraform outputs a JSON-based file that you can use in `override.json`.

 ### Customizing by using the override.json file

-The second route is to use the `override.json` to create a fully customized environment based on the starting template.
-By default, each pattern's `override.json` is set to contain the default environment configuration.
+The second approach is to use the `override.json` to create a fully customized environment based on the starting template.
+By default, each pattern's `override.json` contains the default environment configuration.
 You can use the `override.json` in the respective pattern directory by setting the template input `override` variable to `true`.
 Each value in `override.json` corresponds directly to a variable value from this root module, which each pattern uses to create your environment.

 #### Supported variables

-Through the `override.json`, you can pass any variable or supported optional variable attributes from this root module, which each pattern uses to provision infrastructure.
+Through the `override.json` file, you can pass any variable or supported optional variable attributes from this root module, which each pattern uses to provision infrastructure.
 For a complete list of supported variables and attributes, see the [variables.tf](variables.tf) file.

 #### Overriding variables